MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/02-image-classification.md

     - **Region**: *Choose the same region you used for your Azure AI Service resource*
     - **Performance**: Standard
     - **Redundancy**: Locally-redundant storage (LRS)
-1. While your storage account is being created, go to Visual studio code, and expand the **02-image-classification** folder.
+1. While your storage account is being created, go to Visual studio code, and expand the **Labfiles/02-image-classification** folder.
 1. In that folder, select **replace.ps1** and review the code.
 You'll see that it replaces the name of your storage account for the placeholder in a JSON file (the COCO file) we use in a later step.
-Replace the placeholder in the first line of the file with the name of your storage account.
+Replace the placeholder *in the first line only* of the file with the name of your storage account.
 Save the file.
-1. Right-click and open an Integrated Terminal on **02-image-classification**, and run the following command.
+1. Right-click on the **02-image-classification** folder and open an Integrated Terminal.
+Run the following command.

     ```powershell
     ./replace.ps1
     ```

 1. You can review the COCO file to ensure your storage account name is there.
 Select **training-images/training_labels.json** and view the first few entries.
-In the *absolute_url* field, you should see something similar to `"https://myStorage.blob.core.windows.net/fruit/...`.
+In the *absolute_url* field, you should see something similar to *"https://myStorage.blob.core.windows.net/fruit/...*.
+If you don't see the change expected, make sure you updated only the first placeholder in the PowerShell script.
 1. Close both the JSON and PowerShell file, and go back to your browser window.
 1. Your storage account should be complete.
 Go to your storage account.
 1. Enable public access on the storage account.
 In the left pane, navigate to **Configuration** in the **Settings** group, and enable *Allow Blob anonymous access*.
 Select **Save**